Scroll to navigation

 CONFIGURATION

-Default configuration directory is /etc/kmscon and the main configuration file is called /etc/kmscon/kmscon.conf.
+The default configuration directory is /etc/kmscon and the main configuration file is named /etc/kmscon/kmscon.conf.
 You can provide an additional configuration file for each seat via /etc/kmscon/{seatname}.kmscon.conf.
-Any command-line option that can be passed to kmscon can also be put into those configuration files.
+Any command-line option that can be passed to KMSCON can also be put into those configuration files.
 For example:

 font-name=Meslo LG M